Capturing Travel Mode Adoption in Designing On-demand Multimodal Transit Systems: Related Literature

 \section{Related Literature}

 The design of transit networks organized around hubs is an emerging research area, with the goal of ensuring reliable service and economies of scale \citep{Farahani2013}. \citet{Campbell2005b,Campbell2005a} introduce a variant of this problem, the hub-arc location problem, to select the set of arcs to open between hubs while optimizing the flow with minimum cost. \citet{Alumur2012} consider multimodal hub location and hub network design problem by taking into account both cost and convenience aspects in satisfying demand. \citet{Arthur2019} examine this problem in the context of ODMTS, pioneering on-demand shuttles to serve all or parts of the trips, and allowing routes that do not necessarily involve arcs between hubs.
 The goal is to obtain a transit network design that minimizes the cost and duration of the overall trips.
 In these studies, user behaviour is not explicitly captured within the transit network design process; instead the objective function minimizes a weighted combination of the system cost and the travel times of the trips for existing riders of the transit system.
+Recently, \citet{Steiner2020} studied the design of an integrated public bus system with on-demand services.
+The paper points out the importance of optimizing over a mode-choice model for each origin-destination pair for determining rider preferences, and it mentions the resulting modeling and computational complexities.
+But the paper does not include mode-choice models: instead the formulation precomputes the induced demand based on the zones where on-demand service are provided.

 Capturing information about rider routes into transit network design is a critical component of ensuring accessible public transit systems \citep{Schobel2012}. \citet{Guan2006} model a joint line planning and passenger assignment problem as a single-level mixed integer program, where riders select their routes during network design and the route durations are part of the objective function along with the costs of the transit network. \citet{Borndorfer2007} study this line planning problem under these two competing objectives by utilizing a column-generation approach as its solution methodology. \citet{Schobel2006} consider identifying the routes that minimize the overall travel time of the riders under a budget constraint on the transit network design.